-Ahead of the July fundraising conference for the Global Partnership for Education (GPE) — a fund designed to help keep children learning in low-income countries — we’ll be looking to see who steps up as team captain and leads a commitment to:
+Ahead of the July fundraising conference for the Global Partnership for Education (GPE) — a fund designed to help keep children learning in low-income countries — we’re focused on looking ahead to see who stepped up as team captain and lead a commitment to:

-⚽ Creating a future in which every 10-year-old everywhere can acquire the literacy skills they need to thrive
+⚽ A future in which every 10-year-old everywhere can acquire the literacy skills they need to thrive

-⚽ Fully funding GPE so that the most vulnerable children are not left behind
+⚽ Fully fund GPE so that the most vulnerable children are not left behind

 Sign ONE’s petition and tell governments to invest in every child’s future now